 Unusual Skin Changes

-While cradle cap is often a harmless condition, certain unusual skin changes warrant a closer look.
-You should consult your pediatrician if you notice any of the following:
+Cradle cap is often a harmless condition, but certain skin changes need a closer look.
+See your pediatrician if you notice any of the following:

-- Persistent crusting or flaking that doesn’t improve.
+- Persistent crusting or flaking that does not improve

-- Changes in color, such as yellow or brown patches.
+- Color changes such as yellow or brown patches

 Debunking Myths About Cradle Cap